romainsdatascience/romainsdatascience.github.io/_posts/2020-04-10-BreastCancerWisconsin.md

 In the entire dataset, there is no null values.
-All the independant variables are in a numerical type (float64).
+All the independent variables are in a numerical type (float64).
 Only the target variable, 'diagnosis', is in a object type (probably string type).